 Effective Delayed Neutron Fraction – βeff

-The effective delayed neutron fraction reflects the ability of the reactor to thermalize and utilize each neutron produced.
+The effectively delayed neutron fraction reflects the ability of the reactor to thermalize and utilize each neutron produced.
 The β is not the same as the βeff due to the fact delayed neutrons do not have the same properties as prompt neutrons released directly from fission.
 In general, delayed neutrons have lower energies than prompt neutrons.
 Prompt neutrons have initial energy between 1 MeV and 10 MeV, with an average energy of 2 MeV.
 Delayed neutrons have initial energy between 0.3 and 0.9 MeV with an average energy of 0.4 MeV.

 βeff = β .
 I

-In large fast reactors, the decrease in the fast fission factor will also dominate the increase in the fast non-leakage probability and the βeff is less than β by about 10%.
+In large fast reactors, the decrease in the fast fission factor will also dominate the increase in the fast non-leakage probability, and the βeff is less than β by about 10%.

 Mean Generation Time with Delayed Neutrons